Nevis Agriculture Minister – Robelto Hector

 “I am happy for the contribution the Development Bank has made in this country, be it Education, Agriculture [or] Housing.
 Sometimes it seems to me [that] the Development Bank has worked for the last 30 years within my portfolio,” Minister Hector stated.

-Recognising that tree planting promotes “environmental consciousness,” the Agriculture Minister said he was pleased to be part of the exercise which was held at the Charlestown Secondary School.
+Recognising that tree planting promotes green tourism, “environmental consciousness,” the Agriculture Minister said he was pleased to be part of the exercise which was held at the Charlestown Secondary School.

 The island’s Deputy Premier and Area Representative for the parish of St. John, the Honourable Hensley Daniel, joined the banking team when it later assembled at the Elizabeth Pemberton Primary School [EPPS] for a similar exercise.